djl218/Assignments/Company S/README.md

 * If `currZip` is missing, null, blank, or a length other than 5, `currId` is added to `invalidRecords`.

-* If `currZip` is of length 5 and every character is a digit between 0 and 9, then this is considered a valid zip code.
+* If `currZip` is of length 5 and every character is a digit between 0 and 9, then this is considered a valid zipcode.
 Otherwise `currId` is added to `invalidRecords`.

-* It should be mentioned that ZIP+4 format was not taken into consideration, nor was it considered whether a valid 5 digit `currZip` was actually a real US zip code.
-Future improvement of this algorithm could be to compare every `currZip` value to a hash set containing all valid US zip codes.
+* It should be mentioned that ZIP+4 format was not taken into consideration, nor was it considered whether a valid 5 digit `currZip` was actually a real US zipcode.
+Future improvement of this algorithm could be to compare every `currZip` value to a hash set containing all valid US zipcodes.

 * The IDs for all invalid or duplicate records were then printed.  **9595 IDs were found.**